onc-healthit/inferno-program/README.md

 an update through Git.

-To download the Docker files associated with the new version, run `docker-compose pull` in the Inferno directory.
-Once the new files are downloaded, you can update the version by running `docker-compose down`, followed by `docker-compose up --force-recreate`.
+To download the Docker files associated with the new version, run `docker compose pull` in the Inferno directory.
+Once the new files are downloaded, you can update the version by running `docker compose down`, followed by `docker compose up --force-recreate`.
 This will restart Inferno and the validator service with the new service version.

 ### Updating the Validator Service outside of Docker